-Volunteers from JEA’s Environmental Group will join forces with the Duval Audubon Society to count birds at JEA’s Northside Generating Station on December 30.
-Last year, volunteers counted 26 species.
+Volunteers from JEA’s Environmental Group join forces each year with the Duval Audubon Society to count birds at JEA’s Northside Generating Station.

 More on Duval Audubon Society

 Ospreys build their nests by placing large sticks atop tall trees, utility poles, channel markers and manmade platforms.
-Here at JEA, our Energy Department regularly relocate Osprey nests from electric power lines and substation infrastructure to limit power outages and harm to the ospreys themselves.
-This activity has become so common that Ospreys have adapted to artificial nest sites and now nest in areas once considered unsuitable.
+Here at JEA, our Energy Department regularly relocates osprey nests from electric power lines and substation infrastructure to limit power outages and harm to the ospreys themselves.
+This activity has become so common that ospreys have adapted to artificial nest sites and now nest in areas once considered unsuitable.